survivalq/ChatNLP/README.md

 ## About The Project

-ChatNLP is a Natural Language Processing (NLP) that answers prompts from a user.
+ChatNLP is a Natural Language Processing (NLP) chatbot that answers prompts from a user.
 It was trained on a customized dataset provided inside the `./src/train.json`.
 Trained model doesn't have a lot of data, so it is not very accurate.
 However, it is able to answer some questions.
 Some of the parts are assisted by `./src/helpers/customActions.js` which detects a action by doing a regex match on the prompt.

 ## Getting Started